 What they are saying about Gary Stager…

-Holly Jobe: President of the International Society for Technology in Education
+Holly Jobe: Former President of the International Society for Technology in Education

 “Gary is a well informed educational reform thinker.
 He brings a wealth of knowledge and passion to his speaking engagements and challenges people to think about the best possible learning environments we can create for students to be successful in their lives.
 Gary has been well received by audiences around the world.”